 The school psychology program espouses a practitioner-informed-by-science model of training which prepares graduates to serve the educational, behavioral, and emotional needs of all children and youth.
 In keeping with this model, three broad goals for training are outlined below.
-Curricular objectives are consistent with the state and national standards for the training of school psychologists as defined by the Adopted Subject Area Competencies and Florida Educator Accomplished Practices of the Florida Department of Education and the Standards for Training and Field Placement Programs in School Psychology (Standards for the Credentialing of School Psychologists, National Association of School Psychologists (NASP), 2000).
-A detailed discussion of course sequence and integration are similarly addressed.
+Curricular objectives are consistent with the state and national standards for the graduate education of school psychologists as defined by the American Psychological Association (APA) Guidelines and Principles and Competency Benchmarks; the Adopted Subject Area Competencies and Florida Educator Accomplished Practices of the Florida Department of Education; the Standards for Training and Field Placement Programs in School Psychology (Standards for the Credentialing of School Psychologists, National Association of School Psychologists [NASP], 2010).